 Transactions in foreign currencies are measured in the functional currency of the Company and are recorded on initial recognition in the functional currency at exchange rates approximating those ruling at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the reporting date.
-Non-monetary items - Fixed Assets are measured in terms of historical cost in a foreign currency and it is translated using the exchange rates as at the dates of the initial transactions.
-Revenue items are translated on average rate basis.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.